 You have two options: you can pay an arm and a leg to buy a smartphone and own it outright, or you can lease one from your wireless provider and pay for it in monthly installments over two years.
 Buying a phone up front is expensive, but you have the advantage that you can switch carriers painlessly, not to mention that you won’t have any added monthly costs.
 On the other hand, leasing a phone means fewer up-front costs but typically requires you to sign a two-year repayment contract that can be expensive to break.
 Consider your budget carefully, along with your preferences around mobile phone contracts, and decide before you start shopping.

-Most people opt to subscribe to one of the big four wireless carriers (soon to be three after a new merger): AT&T, Verizon, T-Mobile, and Sprint.
+Most people opt to subscribe to one of the big three wireless carriers: AT&T, Verizon, and T-Mobile, .
 That’s usually the simplest way to go, but it’s not the cheapest.
 If you’re looking to save money, consider a provider who lets you pay month to month instead of requiring a contract.
-Mobile virtual network operators (MVNO) like Boost Mobile and Cricket Wireless rent networks from the big four and then offer no-commitment contracts.
+Mobile virtual network operators (MVNO) like Boost Mobile and Cricket Wireless rent networks from the big three and then offer no-commitment contracts.
 The only catch is that MVNOs rarely get first-generation phones, so you’ll likely have to settle for last year’s models.

 There are two main mobile operating systems for smartphones: Google’s Android mobile and Apple’s iOS.
-Most phones run Android because it’s designed for a variety of hardware manufacturers; iOS is only found on iPhones and iPads.
+Most phones run Android because it’s designed for a variety of hardware manufacturers, and iOS is only found on iPhones and iPads.
 Apple’s iPhones are more expensive, but they last longer than most Android phones and hold their resale value.
 They’re also designed to integrate seamlessly with other Apple products like MacBooks and Apple Watches.
-Android-based phones are more affordable and often see cutting-edge features (like WiFi 6 compatibility) well before Apple devices.
+Android-based phones are more affordable and often see cutting-edge features (like an ultrawide front camera) well before Apple devices.
 The bottom line: both are great options.
 If you own a lot of Apple hardware already, get an iPhone, but if money’s tight, stick with an Android phone.

 Smartphones often try to one-up one another by adding “must-have” functionality, but when it comes down to it, there are three features that matter more than all the others.